-The law says that everyone is equal regardless of their sex, race, marital status, physical features, disability, religion, sexuality, gender, identity and political views.
+The law says that everyone is equal regardless of their sex, race, marital status, physical features, physical abilities, religion, sexuality, gender, identity and political views.

 SEA is pro young people.
 We believe young people make good decisions and responsible choices given the opportunity to learn about and discuss accurate and current information regarding their health.
-All children, no matter their family background, or whether religion or a specific culture is an influence, need access to age-appropriate, helpful information about their health and human development.
-Children who are left ignorant are also made vulnerable to other influences, so a trusted adult who talks with young people about these topics (whether in school with one of our educators, or by parents at home) has a protective effect, and supports them to grow up to make better decisions for their health, safety, wellbeing and happiness.
+All children, no matter their family background, or whether religion or a specific culture is an influence, need access to age-appropriate, helpful information about their health and human development generally.
+Children who are left ignorant are also made vulnerable to other influences, so a trusted adult who talks with young people about these topics (whether in school with one of our educators, or by parents at home) has a protective effect.
+This learning supports them to grow up to make better decisions for their health, safety, wellbeing and happiness.

 This website and the resources to which it refers are intended to provide general information only.
 They do not provide comprehensive medical or legal advice.